Last Updated on August 21, 2024

 3. Activate PIN query

 With almost all trail cameras known to us, you can enter a freely selectable four-digit security code, similar to a PIN, via the menu.
-This means that as soon as the thief wants to enter the setup menu of the device, he must first enter the PIN and it makes him puzzle to this wrong practice.
+This means that as soon as the thief wants to enter the setup menu of the device, he must first enter the PIN, which makes him puzzle to this wrong practice.

 4. Marking of the trail camera

-An MMS or GPRS game camera secures itself.
-Because the moment a vandal discovers the camera, his photo has already landed in the mailbox of the owner.
-If the mobile phone camera was used to protect property, you can even send the police to the scene even if it is hundreds of kilometers away.
-This also works if the camera is guarding the holiday home abroad.
+An MMS or GPRS trail camera has built-in security.
+The moment a vandal spots the camera, their photo is already sent to the owner’s inbox.
+If you’re using the camera to protect property, you can even alert the police remotely, whether the location is nearby or hundreds of kilometers away.
+This feature is useful for monitoring a holiday home abroad.

 - We have reviewed some of the best trail camera under $200 with reliable MMS/GPRS features.